liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-The logic inside the `addFileEntry` method was moved out from `DLAppHelperLocalService` and into repository capabilities to further decouple core repository implementations from additional (optional) functionality.
+The logic inside the `addFileEntry` method was moved, out from `DLAppHelperLocalService` and into repository capabilities, to further decouple core repository implementations from additional (optional) functionality.

 ---------------------------------------